Pfizer says COVID-19 vaccine works in kids ages 5 to 11

 The vaccine made by Pfizer and its German partner BioNTech already is available for anyone 12 and older.
 But with kids now back in school and the extra-contagious delta variant causing a huge jump in pediatric infections, many parents are anxiously awaiting vaccinations for their younger children.

-For elementary school-aged kids, Pfizer tested a much lower dose -- a third of the amount that's in each shot given now.
-Yet after their second dose, children ages 5 to 11 developed coronavirus-fighting antibody levels just as strong as teenagers and young adults, Dr. Bill Gruber, a Pfizer senior vice president, told The Associated Press.
+For elementary school-aged kids, Pfizer tested a much lower dose - a third of the amount that's in each shot given now.
+Yet after their second dose, children ages 5 to 11 developed coronavirus-fighting antibody levels just as strong as teenagers and young adults getting the regular-strength shots, Dr. Bill Gruber, a Pfizer senior vice president, told The Associated Press.

 “I think we really hit the sweet spot,” said Gruber, who's also a pediatrician.